 Unlike most CLTs in the U.S., Trust Montana is chartered to hold land in order to facilitate and protect a multitude of different community assets other than housing: agricultural working lands, open space, historic preservation, and commercial development.
 We partner with local organizations and community leaders in the areas where we work to ensure our projects are community-driven.

 In 2009, during the Great Recession — when many families lost their homes, retirement savings, and pensions — a Lincoln Institute of Land Policy study found that CLT home owners were eight times less likely to go into foreclosure than market-rate home owners.
 This is due to the subsidized purchase price CLT buyers benefit from, as well as the financial fitness education requirements that are an integral part of CLT programs.
-Most CLT organizations are able to provide support to home owners in the case of default or financial hardship.
-CLTs have the ability to intervene to try to purchase a home back from a home owner before the home is foreclosed on, or provide assistance to avoid foreclosure.
+CLT organizations provide support to home owners in the case of default or financial hardship, and have the ability to intervene to try to purchase a home back from a home owner before the home is foreclosed on.

 - CLT ownership is a form of shared-equity home ownership.
 The median amount of equity that shared-equity home owners take with them when they sell their home is $14,000.

 - Six out of 10 shared-equity home owners use their earned equity to purchase a traditional home after they sell.

 - Seven out of 10 shared-equity buyers are first time home buyers

 As of 2021, there were over 200 CLT homes in Montana: in Missoula, Kalispell, Bozeman, Big Sky, Belgrade, Livingston and Red Lodge.

 There are currently no CLT-owned farms in Montana, but Trust Montana is working with multiple farmers around the state to develop plans for placing their land in trust to preserve them as working farms into the future.